m.Stock by Mirae AssetOpen an Account

 Large cap companies routinely publish their financial statements and make timely regulatory filings.
 This makes it a lot easier to obtain all the relevant information on the company and assess its performance more accurately.

 You can choose to invest in large-cap stocks individually or via a large cap mutual fund where you get diversification, professional management, and lower your investment risk.
 This route is ideal for new investors who have little stock market experience.
 On the other hand, if you have stock market experience and can reliably assess the risk and performance of a company, you can consider investing in individual large-cap stocks directly.
-Whatever you choose, invest without paying brokerage or commission with m.Stock’s Zero Brokerage account where delivery, intraday, F&O, ETFs, Mutual Funds etc are all available at zero brokerage for life.
+Whatever you choose, invest without paying brokerage or commission with m.Stock’s demat account where delivery, IPOs, Mutual Funds etc. All available at zero brokerage.

 More Related Articles